apify/apify-docs/docs/scraping.md

 # [](./scraping)Scraping with Apify

-Scraping and crawling the web can be difficult and time consuming without the right tools.
+Scraping and crawling the web can be difficult and time-consuming without the right tools.
 That's why Apify provides ready-made solutions to crawl and scrape any website.
-They are based on our [Actor](https://apify.com/actors) product and the [Apify SDK](https://sdk.apify.com).
+They are based on our [actors](https://apify.com/actors) and the [Apify SDK](https://sdk.apify.com).

 Don't let the number of options confuse you.
 Unless you're really sure that you need to use a specific tool, just go ahead and use the [Web Scraper]({{@link scraping/web_scraper.md}}).
 It is the easiest to pick up and can handle almost anything.
 Look at [Puppeteer Scraper]({{@link scraping/puppeteer_scraper.md}}) or [Cheerio Scraper]({{@link scraping/cheerio_scraper.md}}) only after you know your target websites well and need to optimize your scraper.